abimur-123/Mentalhealth_project/README.md

 ## Dataset

 The dataset is obtained from a survey by [OSMI](https://osmihelp.org/)(Open Source Mental Illness).
 This survey was conducted in 2016 and had 1433 people responding to 63 questions.
 I was able to download this data from [Michael Rosenberg's](https://github.com/PLBMR) repository, as I could not find a way to encrypt the API key I obtained from data world, which also has the dataset.
 In the future I will be using the API provided by this site to download the data.
 Codebook containing variable descriptions can be found [here](https://github.com/abimur-123/Mentalhealth_project/blob/master/docs/Codebook.csv).
+Steps to download the data can be found within the ```scripts``` folder.

 ## Hypothesis